fleetdm/fleet/docs/REST API/rest-api.md

 ### List App Store apps

-Returns the list of Apple App Store (VPP) apps purchased in Apple Business Manager.
-Apps can only be added to team once.
+Returns the list of Apple App Store (VPP) that can be added to the specified team.
+If an app is already added to the team, it's excluded from the list.

 `GET /api/v1/fleet/software/app_store_apps`